ssujit/move_sustainable/README.md

 **routes.txt:** This file group trips into single services that are shown to users.
 The route_type field holds the mode of the transportation used for that route.
 Different route types available in the collected GTFS data are as follows:

+# Classification of cities
+Definition of Urban population by city size - OECD countries are classified as:
+1. large metropolitan areas if they have a population of 1.5 million or more
+2. metropolitan areas if their population is between 500,000 and 1.5 million
+3. medium-size urban areas if their population is between 200,000 and 500,000
+4. small urban areas if their population is between 50,000 and 200,000

+Source: OECD (2024), Urban population by city size (indicator). doi: 10.1787/b4332f92-en (Accessed on 08 May 2024), https://data.oecd.org/popregion/urban-population-by-city-size.htm

 # Jupyternotebooks
 ## Notebooks